 groups username

-Replace username with the actual username of the user you want to check.
-This command lists all the groups that the user is a member of, including the sudo or wheel group if the user has been added to the sudoers group.
+with the actual username of the user you want to check.
+This command lists all the groups that the user is a member of, including the sudo

-Note – If the user is not able to execute administrative commands using sudo or their group membership doesn’t show the sudo or wheel group, you may need to log out and log back in or restart the system for the changes to take effect.
+group, you may need to log out and log back in or restart the system for the changes to take effect.

-Now when the user logs in for the first time after this new group is added, they’ll get a message like the one below notifying them of the change in privileges.
+Now, when the user logs in for the first time after this new group is added, they’ll get a message like the one below notifying them of the change in privileges.
 You now know both the ways of adding users to sudoers!
 Great job.

-Why Do We Need sudo?
+Why Do We Need sudo privilege?

 This is a common question among new users who’ve been using Windows and have recently switched to Linux.
-In Windows, we’re used to logging into the administrator account and using things directly as an administrator.
+On Windows, we’re used to logging into the administrator account and using things directly as an administrator.

-User Access Control (UAC) was introduced in Windows because staying logged in as an Administrator posed a very obvious security risk.
+User Access Control (UAC) was introduced on Windows because staying logged in as an Administrator posed a very obvious security risk.
 The fact that any software running under the user has full privileges to perform any action on the system.
 With UAC, most applications run with limited access and only when a system file needs to be modified, Windows prompts the user asking for permission.

 This is exactly why we need sudo and root users to be different.
 If you use root as your user regularly, you’ll be exposing yourself to the risk of giving a malicious application full access to your system.
-As a root user, you can perform rm -rf / and delete the entire system without any obstacles.
-And that’s more than enough to give you an idea of how devastating root access in the wrong hands can be.
+As a root user, you can perform rm -rf /

 So unless you really need to, there’s no point in using the root account.
 UAC is like sudo, where you only escalate privileges when you need to, and at other times, you stay put with limited access.